somex6/Darey.io-Projects/project22.md

 # DEPLOYING APPLICATIONS INTO KUBERNETES CLUSTER
 ## INTRODUCTION

+This project demonstrates how containerised applications are deployed into pods in Kubernetes and how to access the application from the browser.

 ## STEP 1: Creating A Pod For The Nginx Application

 - Creating nginx pod by applying the manifest file:`kubectl apply -f nginx-pod.yaml`